ConBoe/Testing-the-Oswald-Hypothesis-with-European-Country-Level-Data/README.md

 Meanings of the variables in the first coulmn and there values can be found in the codelist.

 ### Codelists
 The codelists can be found in the folder 'codelists'.
 Codelist give explainations of the factor variables and there values.
+The meaning of the varible itself can be found in 'dimlst.dic'.
+The meaning of each value of these variables can be found in the acording .dic file.

+### Graphics
+The three graphics produced by the code can be found in the folder 'graphics'.

+### Code
+The code can be found in the rood directory of this repository.
+The two files are 'os_filter.R' and 'os_analysis'.
+For further information on them see the 'how to use' section of this README file.

 ## How to Use
 The R code is written for R version 4.0.3 (2020-10-10).